The International 2017: Background

 Dota 2 is a multiplayer online battle arena (MOBA) video game developed by Valve, which released in 2013.
 In it, two teams of five players compete by selecting pre-designed in-game hero characters, each with a variety of innate skills and deploy-able powers, and cooperating together to destroy the base of the other team before their own base is destroyed as to win the round.
 The game is played from a top-down perspective, and the player sees a segment of the game's map near their character as well as mini-map that shows their allies, with any enemies revealed outside the fog of war.
-The game's map has three symmetric "lanes" between each base, with a number of automated defense turrets protecting each side.
-Periodically, the team's base will spawn an army of weak non-playable minions that will march down one lane towards the opponents' base, fighting any enemy hero, minion, or structure they encounter.
+The game's map has three symmetric "lanes" between each base, with a number of automated defense towers protecting each side.
+Periodically, the team's base will spawn an army of weak non-playable "creeps" that will march down one lane towards the opponents' base, fighting any enemy hero, creep, or structure they encounter.
 If a hero character is killed, that character will respawn back at their base after a delay period, which gets progressively longer the farther into the match.

 As with previous years of the tournament, a corresponding battle pass for Dota 2 was released in May 2017, allowing the prize pool to be crowdfunded by players of the game.
 Known as the "Compendium", 25% of revenue made by it was sent directly towards the tournament's prize pool.
 At the time of event, Dota 2 featured 113 playable characters, called "heroes".
 Prior to each game in the tournament, a pre-game draft was held between the opposing team captains to select which heroes their teams will use, going back and forth until each side has selected and banned five heroes.
 Once a hero is picked, it cannot be selected by any other player that match, so teams use the draft to strategically plan ahead and deny the opponent's heroes that may be good counters or would be able to take advantage of weaknesses to their current lineup.
 The first pick in a match is decided by an in-game coin toss, and switches between each game in that match; the team that does not get first pick does get the option of which side of the map to defend.